jusdeliens/xihara/README.md

 ## 🎯 Claims

 In this multirobot challenge, each robot is placed above a screen, its camera pointing toward a colored circle.
-The web application displayed on the scree, listen to a server that controls the colors and make them change more or less randomly.
+The web application opened in fullscreen, listen to a server that controls the colors and make them change more or less randomly (it appears to be random, but you will discover later, it is not 🧐).

 In order to win, each robot must recognize the border color of the circle and change the RGB color of its LED accordingly.
-The app keeps in the inner Xihara circle the possibles color to guess, so the robot can rely on at any time.
+The app keeps in the inner Xihara circle the possibles color to guess, so the robot can rely on it at any time.

 Here is an example of 4 images captured by one Ova at different time, where the server is set to display 3 colors to guess : 🔴red, 🟢green, 🔵blue.

 ![Red color to guess among 4 others](/train/4_0_240_240_0.jpeg "🔴Red to guess") ![Green color to guess among 4 others](/train/4_1_240_240_22.jpeg "🟢Green to guess") ![Blue color to guess among 4 others](/train/4_2_240_240_43.jpeg "🔵Blue to guess")

 The next level of Xihara challenge, called `SymphonX`, consists of associating colors to musical tones thanks to a dictionary sent by the server, where each color to guess (the key) comes with a frequency (the value) to play using the robot buzzer.
-Mastering LED RGB and buzzer tone frequency will give you more points for each color to guess.
-Finally, when a student manage to guess the melody played by the robots, the game ends, and the winner will be the one with most points gained 🏆
+Mastering LED RGB and buzzer tone frequency at the same time will give you more points for each color to guess.
+Finally, when a student manage to guess the melody played by the robots, the host stops the server and ends the game, and the winner will be the one with most points gained 🏆

 ## 🎮 How to play ?